SupaMafia/awesome-window-manager-config/README.md

 - sudo apt install network-manager network-manager-gnome network-manager-pptp
 - and the wm itself sudo apt install awesome

 Installation: replace content of rc.lua and theme.lua.
-And in rc.lua, you need you change the path of theme.lua to the file location. change this line: beautiful.init("/home/$USER_DIR$/.config/awesome/theme.lua"), and theme.lua needs to be at this directory as well: ~/.config/awesome/.
+And in rc.lua, you need to change the path of theme.lua to the file location. change this line: beautiful.init("/home/$USER_DIR$/.config/awesome/theme.lua"), and theme.lua needs to be at this directory as well: ~/.config/awesome/.

 Some potential issues and solutions while using the awesome window manager: